jeremyg484/micronaut4-upgrade-demo/README.md

 ### Upgrading a Gradle Application to Micronaut Framework 4.

-To upgrade a Micronaut Framework 3 application that uses Gradle for its build, some minor additions can be made to your `build.gradle` file to enable the necessary OpenRewrite Gradle tasks for the upgrade.
+To upgrade a Micronaut Framework 3 application that uses Gradle for its build, there are two main approaches that can be taken to using the OpenRewrite Gradle plugin to apply the recipes from the `rewrite-micronaut` module:

+- Modify your `build.gradle` directly with the necessary configuration.
+- Create an external Gradle init script that can be applied to any project.

+If you've not used OpenRewrite before, we suggest first following the steps to modify your `build.gradle` directly on an application that you'd like to try to upgrade as it will help you get more familiar with the pieces that are involved.
+Once you are comfortable with how the OpenRewrite Gradle plugin works in your environment, then you can move towards creating a general init script to use on multiple applications.

+### Modifying `build.gradle` directly
+Some minor additions can be made to your `build.gradle` file to enable the necessary OpenRewrite Gradle tasks for the upgrade.
 The necessary steps are:

 1. Enable the OpenRewrite Gradle plugin
 2. Add the `rewrite-micronaut` dependency
 3. Activate the Micronaut 3-to-4 upgrade recipe